eXTReMe Tracker

 A new opaque Irgazine Yellow is a perfect warm darker yellow, 36RCW#1.6 while the new Bismuth Yellow is the bright full chroma RCW#1.0 The Irgazine Yellow has a very slight dual-tonality and will mix with its complement ultramarine blue to a dark.

-Look at Real Color Wheel's #36.0, Yellow-green, and compare it to the primary path to dark for Yellow on the RGB wheel.
-They look the same even though they are two different colors.
-There is no warm yellow path to dark in the RGB, only the cool Yellow-green path.
 On the RCW, I properly put them side-by-side.
 I use the warm path of yellow as the path of pure primary Yellow and the cool path as Yellow-green's path because this is exactly how the pigment crystals darken.
 Dual-toned Irgazine Green is a transparent Yellow-green and it mixes a neutral-dark with Dioxzine Purple.

-Here are some crystals that could interest the artist since crystals are pigments and chemicals are made with the same elements.
+Here are some crystals that could interest the artist since crystals are pigments and chemicals are made with the same color elements.

 The Calcite crystal, [CaCo3], makes the perfect Cyan color with the Copper element in the Iceland Spar Crystal which changes color when viewed from different directions (PLEOCHROISM) to the color Ultramarine Blue.
 The Iceland Spar's copper content causes the color to appear in a span of colors from cyan to ultramarine blue depending on your viewing position to it.